-We may redeem the notes, in whole or in part, at any time prior to February 8, 2003, at a redemption price equal to \$1,000 per \$1,000 principal amount of notes to be redeemed plus accrued and unpaid interest, if any, to the provisional redemption date if:

-- the closing price of our common stock has exceeded 150% of the conversion price then in effect (as determined based on the then effective Conversion Rate) for at least 20 trading days within a period of 30 consecutive trading days ending on the trading day prior to the date of mailing of the provisional redemption notice (which date shall be not less than 20 nor more then 60 trading days prior to the provisional redemption date); and - the shelf registration statement covering the resales of the notes and the common stock issuable upon conversion of the notes is effective and available for use and is expected to remain effective for the 30 days following the provisional redemption date.
+We may redeem the notes, in whole or in part, at any time prior to October 17, 2003, at a redemption price equal to \$1,000 per \$1,000 principal amount of notes to be redeemed if the closing price of our common stock has exceeded 150% of the conversion price then in effect for at least 20 trading days within a period of 30 consecutive trading days ending on the trading day prior to the date of mailing of the provisional redemption notice (which date shall be not less than 20 nor more then 60 trading days prior to the provisional redemption date).

-Upon any provisional redemption, we will make an additional payment in cash with respect to the notes called for redemption to holders on the notice date in an amount equal to \$137.93 per \$1,000 principal amount of notes, less the amount of any interest actually paid on the notes prior to the Notice Date.
+Upon any provisional redemption, we will make an additional payment with respect to the notes called for redemption to holders on the notice date in an amount equal to \$105.00 per \$1,000 principal amount of notes, less the amount of any interest actually paid on the notes prior to the provisional redemption date.
+We may make this additional payment, at our option, either in cash or in our common stock or a combination of cash and common stock, if such common stock has been registered under the Securities Act and we state in our notice that we expect such registration to remain effective and available for use for the 30 days following the provisional redemption date (if registration is required and if we satisfy certain other conditions specified in the indenture).
+We will specify the type of consideration for the additional payment in the redemption notice.
+Payments made in our common stock will be valued at 97% of the average of the closing sales prices of our common stock for the five trading days ending on the day prior to the provisional redemption date.
 We will be obligated to make this additional payment on all notes called for provisional redemption, including any notes converted after the notice date and before the provisional redemption date.